waleedhammam/waleedhammam/README.md

 🌱 I’m currently learning ...

 - Golang
-- Blockchain
 - Kubernetes

 💬 Ask me about ...

-- Python, some Javascript or Android or any discussion related to programming or any tech
+- Golang, Python, some Javascript or Android or any discussion related to programming or any tech

 📫 How to reach me: ...